-- during its existence, StoryCorps listened to more than 600 thousand people;
+- StoryCorps has listened to over 600 thousand people since its founding.

-- on average, the human ear listens to 450 words in 1 minute;
+- The average human ear can listen to 450 words in 1 minute.

-- if you include stories in the background of a case, you can reduce anxiety.
+- Including stories in the background of a case can reduce anxiety.

 National Day of Listening is observed on the day after Thanksgiving each year.